Blog: Aaron Dennison and The Dennison Watch Case Company

 Dennison and Rolex

-During World War One, the British Government introduced various taxes and restrictions on imported items.
+During the First World War, the British Government introduced various taxes and restrictions on imported items.
 Initially, in September 1915, a tax of 33⅓% was imposed on imported luxuries, including clocks and watches.
 In November 1916, the importation of jewellery and all manufactures of gold and silver other than watches and watch cases was prohibited.
 This was extended in December 1916 to prohibit the importation of gold watches and gold watch cases for the remaining duration of the war.

 The import tax on watches in silver cases was uncomfortable but bearable, particularly as there was a huge demand for wristwatches from newly commissioned officers, so increasing prices was not much of a problem.
 But the outright ban on gold watches could not be got around.
 As a result, Rolex looked for a British case maker to make gold cases and settled on Dennison.
 This started a practice of having gold cases for Rolex watches manufactured in England by Dennison.
 Swiss watch movements were imported bare and cased in England.